Updated June 18, 2018

 Service in the historic Temple Church, a landmark that has featured in literature ranging from Shakespeare (Henry IV, part 1) to Dan Brown (The Da Vinci Code).
 The church has an effigy of William Marshal, 2nd Earl of Pembroke, who built the first stone version of Kilkenny Castle.
 His father, the first Earl of Pembroke was a signatory to the Magna Carta and is also buried there.
 The church is a late 12th-century church in the City of London located between Fleet Street and the River Thames, built by the Knights Templar as their English headquarters.

-Updates on pricing and agenda will be emailed to paid up members registered on the butlersociety.org website.
+Updates will be emailed to paid up members registered on the butlersociety.org website.